thisisnicollo/Wallpaper/README.md

 Diese Sammlung wurde von [thisisnicollo](https://github.com/thisisnicollo) erstellt. <div id="english"></div>

 ## 🖥️ Alle Wallpaper
 Die folgenden Vorschaubilder sind für Desktop, Smartphone und Tablet erhältlich.
-Die Kalender sind auf Deutsch und Englisch sowie auch in zwei Schriftarten verfügbar. <br>
+Die Kalender auf Deutsch sowie auf Englisch erhältlich. <br>
 [⏬💗Wallpaper Vorschau](#wallpaper)

-# 🖼️ April 2024 Wallpaper
+# 🖼️ May 2024 Wallpaper

-April is finally here!
-Nature is awakening, the flowers are starting to bloom and the days are getting longer.🐇🌸 To celebrate this magical time of year, I've put together a collection of suitable wallpapers for April.
+🇺🇸
+Nature is blooming, the trees have turned green and the days are warm and sunny. 🍃🌞 It's May and there are new wallpapers to match! 💻🙌🏼

-Choose your favorite wallpaper and enjoy spring to the fullest 🌷🤍!
+Choose your favorite wallpaper and enjoy spring to the fullest! 🌼🤍

 ## 📥 Usage
 Please note that the use of the images is strictly for personal use only.
 Any commercial use or redistribution of the images is prohibited without the explicit permission of the copyright holders.

 **Download instructions:**
-1. go to [Releases](https://github.com/thisisnicollo/April_2024_Wallpaper/releases) on the right.
+1. go to [Releases](https://github.com/thisisnicollo/Wallpaper/releases) on the right.
-2. select the desired language and device category (e.g. English/Desktop).
+2. select the desired language and device category (e.g. English).
 3. click on the corresponding package (zip).
 4. unzip the ZIP file and use the contained images as background on your devices.